• Skip to primary navigation

 Blueberry macarons are a delicious and elegant treat that is perfect for any occasion.
 Here are a few reasons why you will love them:

-• The blueberry filling is tart and fragrant, complementing the sweetness of the almond-flavored macaron shells.
+• The blueberry filling is tart and fragrant, complementing the sweetness of the buttercream filling.

 • The colorful blueberry shells are beautiful to look at and add a pop of color to any dessert platter.